tomsWebConsulting/twcsl/Page/Store/Store Page Form Text Field Max Length/README.md

 * Install [twcsl][7].
 After you install twcsl be sure to continue on with the rest of the steps.

-* Install [Cart Page Observe Changes][6].
-After you install Cart Page Observe Changes be sure to continue on with the rest of the steps.
+* Install [Modal Lightbox Observe Changes][6].
+After you install the code be sure to continue on with the rest of the steps.

 * Options